Jordan094/Sunderland-Supporters-Quiz/README.md

     - The name of the website is a simple explanation of what the actual content is going to be
     - The instructions provide a further insight.

+**As a first time user, I want to be able to view the instructions of how to play the game**

+    - The games main menu screen contains a comprehensive set of instructions of how to play the game and how the users score will be calculated.